zaicodes/beyond-photos-photography/README.md

 Additionally, I'd have integrated a search bar at the top of the website's navigation bar.
 This search feature would enable users to easily search for specific keywords and find relevant content on the website.
 These improvements would have made the website more user-friendly and informative.

+### Accessibility

+Throughout the coding process, I have prioritized making the website as accessible-friendly as possible.
+To achieve this goal, I have implemented the following strategies:

+- Utilizing semantic HTML elements such as header, section, nav, and footer to provide a clear and meaningful structure to the website, enhancing its accessibility.

+- Including descriptive Alt attributes for images and links, which enables screen readers to convey the purpose and context of the content to visually impaired users.

+- Incorporating a hover effect on all buttons to ensure that users can easily identify when they are interacting with a button, enhancing the user experience.

+- Ensuring a sufficient colour contrast across the site to improve readability for users with visual impairments (check TESTING.md for colour contrast testing)

+- Making the navigation menu accessible by marking the current page as current for screen readers, allowing users to easily understand their current location within the website.

 ## Technologies Used

 ### Languages Used

 - HTML5
 - CSS3
+- JavaScript (for FAQs page)

 ### Frameworks, Libraries and Programs Used